EXTREMES AND INSTABILITIES

 Kilmorack Gallery By Beauy, Inverness-shire https://www.kilmorackgallery.co.uk/janette-kerr-paintings/

-Open Eye Gallery Dundas Street, Edinburgh https://www.openeyegallery.co.uk/artists/54-janette-kerr/overview/
+Open Eye Gallery Dundas Street, Edinburgh https://www.openeyegallery.co.uk/artists/54-janette-kerr/works/

 The Shetland Gallery Yell, Shetland https://www.shetlandgallery.com/janette-kerr